informalsystems/quint/doc/lang.md

 We add the suffix "const" to the operator names to stress the fact that these operators quantify over the constants of the first-order universe.

-*Mode:* Stateless, State, Property, Temporal.
+*Mode:* Stateless, State, Temporal.
 No Action mode.

 <a name="instances"/>